Bobofidelis/bootstrap-landing-page-template/README.md

 # BOOTSTRAP LANDING PAGE

 This is a landing page template

-Real estate website
+Real estate website template